'Pacemaker for the brain' relieves woman's severe depression | DW | 13.10.2021

 "I just remember coming home one of the first times the device was on.
 I could see the bay and where it met the marshes, and I remember being: 'God, like, the color differentiation — it's gorgeous, the light," she told CNN.
 In the depths of her depression, Sarah could only see the ugly in her surroundings.

-Twelve days after the device had been installed, Sarah's score on a depression scale dropped from 33 to 14.
+Twelve days after the device had been installed, Sarah's score on a depression scale dropped from 36 out of 54 on the Montgomery-Asberg Depression Rating Scale to 14, according to the MIT Technology Review.
 A few months later, it fell to below 10, indicating that she was in remission, according to the researchers.

 "The technique is unbelievable as a scientific engineering effort.
 It shows what's possible with what we've learned from neuroscience," Helen Mayberg, a neurologist and the director of the Center for Advanced Circuit Therapeutics at the Icahn School of Medicine in New York City, told DW.